 The Linac presents thermal energy hazards identified in Table 2.
+Hazard Inventory for Linac..
 All thermal energy hazards present in Linac areas are in the form of Standard Industrial Hazards discussed in SAD Section I, Chapter 04.

 III-1.2.5.1 Bakeout